iftialmin10/finance-app/design/components.md

 ```
 ManageProfiles
 ├── Header (AppBar with back button)
-├── ActiveProfileDisplay (shows currently active profile with photo)
+├── ActiveProfileDisplay (shows currently active profile name)
 ├── ProfilesList
 │   └── ProfileItem
-│       ├── ProfilePhoto (avatar/image)
 │       ├── ProfileName
-│       ├── ChangePhotoButton
 │       ├── SetActiveButton (if not current)
 │       ├── ActiveBadge (if current)
 │       ├── RenameButton
 │       └── DeleteButton (disabled if active profile)
 ├── CreateProfileForm
 │   ├── ProfileNameInput
-│   ├── ProfilePhotoUpload (optional during creation)
 │   └── CreateButton
 └── InfoText ("All transactions are saved under the active profile")
 ```

 **Features:**
-- List all existing profiles with their photos
+- List all existing profiles
 - Mark the currently active profile
 - Switch active profile (loads that profile's data)
-- Create new profiles with unique names and optional photo
+- Create new profiles with unique names
-- Upload/change profile photos (stored in Google Drive)
 - Rename existing profiles
 - Delete profiles (except the active one)
-- Each profile has its own set of CSV files in a separate folder
+- Each profile is isolated by ownership in the database
-- Profile photos are displayed as circular avatars throughout the app

 ## Shared/Reusable Components

 - `Header` - App bar with navigation
-- `GlobalProgressBar` - Global infinite progress bar for external API calls
+- `GlobalProgressBar` - Global infinite progress bar for API calls
-- `ProfileSelector` - Dropdown to select/switch active profile (with photo avatar)
+- `ProfileSelector` - Dropdown to select/switch active profile
-- `ProfileAvatar` - Display profile photo as circular avatar
-- `PhotoUpload` - Photo upload component with preview and crop functionality
 - `LoadingSpinner` - Loading indicator (local component use)
 - `ErrorBoundary` - Error handling wrapper
 - `ConfirmDialog` - Confirmation modal